civicinfo/votebymail/vermont.md

 #### Absentee/Mail-in eligibility
-Any voter may request a mail ballot.
+Any registered voter may request a mail ballot.

 #### How to apply for absentee/mail-in ballot